The ORFC 2018 Programme is now finalised. Hooray! If you would like to download a PDF of our programme, click here .

 Speakers: Marek Thielemann (Bingenheimer Saatgut), David Price (Seed Co-operative).
 With nine of every ten mouthfuls of food directly reliant on seeds, and increasing the proportion of vegetables in the diet considered to be beneficial to human and planetary health, where does the seed for this come from?
 The UK struggles to produce 20% of the organic open pollinated vegetable seed that we need for a resilient food system.
 In Europe several small seed companies have adopted a successful model to meet this challenge, producing new varieties and top quality organic seed that is tested and ideally suited to organic systems.
 This session will examine what has made these European seed companies so successful and look at how, through the Seed Co-operative, UK farmers and growers can replicate their model, and their success, to establish the foundations for a resilient real farming future.
 Join us to see just what is possible.

 Speakers: Martin Lines (Cambridgeshire farmer), David Corrie-Close (Cumbria farmer).
 The Nature Friendly Farming Network (NFFN) is a farmer-led movement bringing together like-minded farmers, organisations and members of the public to promote nature friendly farming.
 The network will enable nature friendly farmers to connect with each other and should they wish, to play a more visible role in championing nature friendly farming to the public and policy-makers.
 The network offers an opportunity for the voices of those farming with nature to be heard collectively and increase their impact.
 This session will start with short presentations from some of the different farmers involved with the NFFN, who will share their reasons for joining and their future aspirations for the network.
 There will then be an interactive session asking participants how they would like to see the network move forward and how they want to be involved.
-This will take place through a carousel session for participants where they can input in to network development.
+This will take place through a carousel session for participants where they can input in to the network’s development.